MadameElfarran/Polychromatic-Toast/README.md

 .
 .
 <p align="center">
-Remember to report crashes to the issues tab on this page or msg me on discord
+<em> Remember to report crashes to the issues tab on this page or msg me on discord
 </p>

 ## Features